Domestic Worker Protections in Oman

 - Passport retention: Employers are strictly prohibited from confiscating the domestic worker's passport.

-- Abuse protection: Physical, verbal, or sexual abuse of domestic workers is a criminal offence.
-Workers can report abuse to the police.
+- Abuse protection: Physical, verbal, or sexual abuse of domestic workers is a criminal offence under the Penal Code (Royal Decree 7/2018).
+Workers can call the ROP at 9999.

 - Recruitment fees: Workers should not be charged recruitment fees — these are the employer's responsibility.